-The richness of sensing that Nericell encompasses is motivated by the wide applicability we envisage for the system.
-The system could be used to annotate traditional traffic maps with information such as the bumpiness of roads, and the noisiness and level of chaos in traffic, for the benefit of the traffic police, the road works department, and ordinary users.
+The richness of sensing that TrafficSense encompasses is motivated by the wide applicability we envisage for the system.
+The system could be used to annotate traditional traffic maps with information such as the bumpiness, noisiness, and level of traffic chaos, for the benefit of the traffic police, the road works department, and ordinary users.
 For instance, a user might search for a route that minimizes the number of chaotic intersections to be traversed, thereby optimizing for "blood pressure" rather than for distance or time.
-While these applications serve as the motivation, our focus in this paper is on the sensing component of Nericell, specifically, on how to efficiently use the accelerometer, microphone, GSM, and GPS sensors in mobile smartphones to detect bumps and potholes, braking, and honking, and to determine location in an energy-efficient manner.
+While these applications serve as the motivation, our focus in this paper is on the sensing component of TrafficSense, specifically, how to efficiently use the accelerometer, microphone, GSM and GPS sensors in mobile smartphones to detect bumps and potholes, braking, and honking, and to determine location in an energy-efficient manner.